 As partners in the 4th International Rights of Nature Tribunal, Movement Rights is proud to present the press release detailing the final findings of the Tribunal

 It was a stunning breakthrough in a rights issue that could be a crucial step toward ensuring a human future.
 In March, New Zealand passed the Te Awa Tupua Bill making New Zealand’s Whanganui River the first river in the world to hold the same legal rights, responsibilities, and liabilities as a human person.
 For the Maori people, it was the culmination of a 140-year struggle to gain recognition of the river as an ancestor of the tribe.

 The victory quickly had a major consequence far beyond New Zealand’s borders.

-Rights of nature define legal rights for ecosystems “to exist, flourish and regenerate their natural capacities.”
-These laws challenge the status of nature as mere property and while not stopping development, recognizing legal rights of nature stops the kind of development that interferes with the existence and vitality of ecosystems.
-It provides a legal framework for an ethical and spiritual relationship to the Earth and the Sky.
-And its been growing at the local and national level around the world.
-In the last decade, three countries and dozens of communities have passed laws recognizing “legal standing” for ecosystems.
+The growing global movement for Rights of Nature — or the Rights of Mother Earth as some cultures prefer — seeks to define legal rights for ecosystems to exist, flourish, and regenerate their natural capacities.
+These laws challenge the status of nature as mere property to be owned and dominated by humans, and provide a legal framework for an ethical and spiritual relationship to the Earth.
+While recognizing legal rights of nature doesn’t stop development wholesale, it can stop the kind of development that interferes with the existence and vitality of ecosystems.
+In the last decade, four countries and dozens of US communities have passed laws recognizing “legal standing” for ecosystems.